 In all California criminal courthouses, murder and attempted murder charges are some of the most serious violent crime cases prosecuted.
 In Los Angeles County, murder cases are aggressively investigated by all law enforcement agencies.

-If convicted, the penalties are severe.
-For example, a second-degree murder conviction carries 15 years to life in prison.
-Obviously, a first-degree or capital murder conviction carries more severe penalties.
+If convicted, the penalties are not just severe, they are life-altering.
+For instance, a second-degree murder conviction carries a sentence of 15 years to life in prison.
+The stakes are even higher with a first-degree or capital murder conviction, which carries even more severe penalties.

 California Penal Code 187 PC describes murder as causing the death of someone with “malice aforethought” – meaning a conscious depraved state of mind intent to cause death or great bodily injury to another person before committing the crime.